Year-End Review

 This last type of questions examines your ability to consider a scenario in terms of the physical laws and mathematical representations that govern that scenario.
 You might be asked to make a claim about the scenario, derive an equation related to the scenario, justify why two related answers agree or disagree, make predictions about a similar situation based on your analysis, and/or consider how a result might change if the original scenario is altered in a specific way, and justify your reasoning.

-The AP Physics C exams this year will be offered in a hybrid format: you'll be taking the test on your laptop using the Bluebook application, as well as solving problems using pencil-and-paper.
-This is a new format for the College Board (and for me), so we'll want to look at what that looks like, and get familiar with the tools you'll be using.
+The AP Physics C exams are offered in a hybrid format: you'll be taking the test on your laptop using the Bluebook application, as well as solving problems using pencil-and-paper.
+This is a relatively new format for the College Board, so we'll want to look at what that looks like, and get familiar with the tools you'll be using.

 Review of Content